-At Horringer Forest School we create opportunities for children to immerse themselves in our safe woodland environment: where we;
+At Horringer Pre-School we create opportunities for children to immerse themselves in our safe woodland environment: where we;

 Inspire learners to develop their personal, social and emotional skills; through taking risks, making choices and initiating hands on learning experiences

 Enable children to create long term memories, become successful learners and grow as unique individuals.